 TDS (mineral level in mg/l): 7481

 ROI is easily the most extreme tasting water on this list, and possibly in the entire world.
 They market themselves as the world's highest magnesium water which gives it a crazy punch.
-Water sommelier Martin Riese once described it as being like "two alka-seltzers" (sidenote: the testers try Svalbarði after ROI in the video).
+Water sommelier Martin Riese once described it as being like "two alka-seltzers" (sidenote: the testers try Svalbarði after ROI in that video).
 The company has a history going all the way back to 1647, and a source bearing the legend that Apollo told his winged horse Pegasus to strike the ground from which the spring then opened up.
 They claim a number of health benefits from the extreme mineral composition.
 Then they go a step beyond with their elegant bespoke bottle which carries a gravitas and beauty that matches such a "heavy" and historic water very well.

 #6 - Lofoten - $56 per litre